MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/strategy.md

 - **Potential cost savings:** Customers can take advantage of Azure as an operational cost rather than upfront cost, because it's a consumption-based service.
 For example, virtual machines charge costs only for the time they are powered on, providing the capability to realize cost savings back to their organizations.

 Azure Virtual Desktop customers are often motivated by all six categories above.
-To successfully implement a Azure Virtual Desktop platform in the cloud, it's imperative for a cloud strategy team, including business and IT leaders, to review and prioritize the motivations listed in [Cloud motivations](../../strategy/motivations.md).
+To successfully implement an Azure Virtual Desktop platform in the cloud, it's imperative for a cloud strategy team, including business and IT leaders, to review and prioritize the motivations listed in [Cloud motivations](../../strategy/motivations.md).
 This input will help the cloud adoption team make informed decisions throughout the implementation process.

-Motivations to adopt a Azure Virtual Desktop platform in the cloud are often based on an organization's strategic objectives.
+Motivations to adopt an Azure Virtual Desktop platform in the cloud are often based on an organization's strategic objectives.
 The following topics are applicable for your organization if your team is reviewing this adoption scenario:

 1. Cycles to refresh on-premises virtual desktop infrastructure require significant capital expenditures.
 If your virtual desktop infrastructure is due for a refresh, the benefits of cloud adoption can unlock timely strategies to reduce costs.